 When should you change the brake pads on your 1999 Honda Accord?
 It depends on you and your driving style.
 In general, brake pads last from 30,000 to 40,000 miles.
 Factors like frequent highway driving and smooth braking can help your brake pads last longer.
 If you often haul heavy loads or ride your brakes, your brake pads may wear out sooner.
 How often you need to replace your brake pads also depends on what kind you have on your Accord.
 Brake pads made of certain materials tend to outlast others.
 Thankfully, when you get Honda Accord brake pad replacement at Firestone Complete Auto Care, you also get a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are pretty common for us, and we only use brake parts that meet or exceed Honda's standards.

 You might have a strong and reliable engine in your Honda Accord.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that can outlast the 170,000-mile mark.
 But if you can't stop it, then it's scrap metal.
 If you’re experiencing squeaky brakes or a loss of braking power, don’t wait!
 Safe driving and responsive brakes go hand in hand.
 Plus, waiting can lead to more expensive parts wearing out and requiring replacement.
 For example, rotors start to warp and become damaged when completely worn brake pads exceed their lifespan, and the metal-to-metal grinding may compromise other healthy parts.
 Our technicians work to prevent more brake damage.
 Visit Firestone Complete Auto Care for the right brake repair for your 1999 Honda Accord.
 We offer many affordable brake repairs like brake pad/shoe removal and replacement, brake rotor/drum machining, brake fluid exchange/bleeding, and brake caliper and wheel cylinder service.
 Make an appointment for Honda Accord brake repairs or services today.

 Let's take care of your 1999 Honda Accord together.
 We’re ready to help when something goes wrong or to help stop a problem in the first place.
 Click on a repair below to learn more about 1999 Honda Accord repairs.